alfredomtx/user-management-api/README.md

 , it's recommended to send emails asynchronously, to achieve that, one of the best solutions is RabbitMQ using messaging queues.

-You can create your own instance of RabbitMQ using docker locally or, as I prefer, a cloud solution, and I recommend https://www.cloudamqp.com.
+You can create your own instance of [RabbitMQ](https://www.rabbitmq.com/) using docker locally or, as I prefer, a cloud solution, and I recommend
+[CloudAMQP](https://www.cloudamqp.com).
 It has free plans for hobby/development, and it's very easy to use.

-- `RabbitMQService.java` is the Publisher which send the messages to the queue.
+- `RabbitMQService.java` is the Publisher which sends the messages to the queue.
-- `EmailConsumer.java` is the Subscriber which receive the queue messages and call **EmailService** to send the emails.
+- `EmailConsumer.java` is the Subscriber which receives the queue messages and call **EmailService** to send the emails.
 </details>

 <details><summary><b>📦 Database</b></summary>

-The project has 2 already configured databases, `MySQL` and `PostgreSQL`.
+The project has 2 configured databases by default, `MySQL` and `PostgreSQL`.

-MySQL I use in my local machine, and Postgre, since my application is deployed in Heroku, it's used there.
+MySQL I use in my local machine, and Postgre, since my application is deployed in [Heroku](https://heroku.com/), it's used there.

 </details>